MATLAB/octave interfaces

 Notes:

-* For type 1 and 2, the values in xj (and if nonempty, yj and zj) must
+* The values in xj (and if nonempty, yj and zj) are real-valued, and

-type 2, "targets".
-In contrast, for type 3 there are no restrictions other
+For type 3 there is no periodicity, and no restrictions other

 than the resulting size of the internal fine grids.